 The Samsung Galaxy S7 Oreo update is official and the update is reportedly in testing alongside Oreo updates for the Galaxy A5, Galaxy A3, and the Galaxy Tab S3.

 T-Mobile’s confirmed Android Oreo software updates for its Galaxy S7 and Galaxy S7 Edge, Samsung Canada says the first updates should arrive this spring, and Samsung Turkey claims the update will start rolling out in mid-May after testing is complete.
+Samsung itself says it’s hoping to get the updates out by the middle of the month.

 The Galaxy S7 has also been certified for all major U.S. carriers (AT&T, Sprint, T-Mobile, Verizon) with Android Oreo which means a release is right around the corner.